hatfieldlibrary/iarchive-harvester/README.md

 Writes output to subdirectories.
 Each directory contains a PDF, a full-text file, and separate files for Internet Archive and Worldcat metadata.

 Output also includes an audit file.

+## Input File

+Takes a tab-delimited file as input.
+Required fields are title, Internet Archive ID, and OCLC number.

+The Internet Archive title is usually incomplete so this program logs the title provided in the tab-delimited input.
+If the title is unavailable, modify the program to log the Internet Archive title instead.

+The program retrieves complete metadata via the WorldCat search API.
+This is optional.
+To harvest WorldCat metadata, provide a WorldCat Search API key as described earlier, and include the OCLC number in your input.